 The next — and probably more prevalent — concern for car insurance for high schoolers is cost.
 Because of their lack of driving experience, teenagers are the most expensive age group to insure.
 We determined that USAA will be the cheapest for a family — again with all other metrics constant.
 If you’re looking for affordable car insurance for your high school-aged driver, start with USAA.
 If you don't qualify for USAA coverage, consider Nationwide.

-You should also consider a Defensive Driver Discount and a Good Student Discount.
-These discounts can save parents an average of $305 when combined!
+Consider a Defensive Driver Discount or a Good Student Discount.
+These discounts can save parents an average of $305 when combined.

-Defensive driver discount:This discount requires you to complete an insurance company-approved course on defensive driving.
-Make sure you consult your insurance company or insurance agent prior to taking a course, just to confirm it offers this discount.
+Defensive driver discount:This discount requires the driver to complete an insurance company-approved course on defensive driving.
+Consult your insurance company or insurance agent prior to taking a course to confirm the insurer offers this discount.

 The next part of your savings comes from your age.
 While there is no standard age for graduate students, they’re typically older than undergraduate students.
 To an insurance company, an older motorist is a more experienced driver and a better client.